ApeWorX/ape/docs/userguides/quickstart.md

 ## Enviroment Variables:

-Environment Variables are used to help connect you to your files or ecosystems outside of ApeWorx.
+Environment Variables are used to help connect you to your files or ecosystems outside of ApeWorX.

 Please setup environment variables (where applicable) and follow the latest instructions from the 3rd party: